 - a.
 Signage must utilize high quality design and materials. - b.
 Signage shall be consistent throughout the center and complement the building character. - c.
 Façade signs shall not project from the face of the building or extend beyond the base of the roof. - d.
 Residential signs shall be limited to the name of the housing complex or development.

-Signs that contain moving or flashing messages, moving images, or video or photo displays require a permit review process according to 17.06.050 Permit Processing, Content Requirements. - e.
-Signs containing an electronic display may not cause light spillover into residential areas.
+Signs that contain moving or flashing messages, moving images, or video or photo displays require a permit review process according to 17.06.050 - Permit Processing, Content Requirements.

-D. Sign Design Standards: General Reservation Area
+d.
+Sign Design Standards: General Reservation Area